LiquidLands/Eternals/README.md

 Eternal.get(id) will do this for you.
 It will return a standard html status code to the callback with the following typical values:
 - 200 success
 - 204 no blueprint in the meta
-- 404 not found (eg. if eternal not minted yet)
+- 404 not found (eg. if Eternal not minted yet)

 ```javascript
 let eternal = new Eternal();